|

 intelligence services like

-in the West, allowing them to contact the Centre in case of an
+in the West, allowing them to contact their homebase (Centre) in case of an

 emergency.
 The radio was sometimes hidden in or near the agent's house,

-but more commonly in a secret underground cache.
+but more commonly in a secret underground cache at an abandonned location.

 |